Copping History, Family Crest & Coats of Arms

-Important Dates for the Copping family
+Early History of the Copping family

 This web page shows only a small excerpt of our Copping research.
 Another 180 words (13 lines of text) covering the years 1503, 1513, 1512, 1532, 1626, 1604, 1603, 1621, 1675, 1436, 1416, 1411, 1412, 1415, 1416, 1547, 1583, 1646, 1659, 1592, 1592, 1319 and 1797 are included under the topic Early Copping History in all our PDF Extended History products and printed products wherever possible.